z-shell/zui/ZSTYLES.md

 zstyle ":plugin:zui" log_index "yes"            # Show order number of log messages zstyle ":plugin:zui" log_size "32"              # How many log messages to keep in memory

+# The colors used for log messages.
+First two are for message's index and time stamp
+zstyle ":plugin:zui" log_colors "white cyan yellow green cyan red magenta yellow blue"

 # Implementation Zstyles
 zstyle ":plugin:zui" text_mode "no"             # Navigate across each bit of text, not only buttons
                                                 # Rather for implementing, not configuring